Dale Lastman

 Dale Howard Lastman CM OOnt (born 19 March 1957) is a Canadian lawyer who serves as Chair of Goodmans law firm.
 He is the elder son of the late Mel Lastman, who was Mayor of Toronto from 1998 to 2003.

 Career and community involvement

 Dale practices corporate, commercial and securities law with Goodmans.
 He serves as a Director of Maple Leaf Sports & Entertainment and serves as an Alternate Governor for both the NHL and the NBA.
-From 2019-2022, Dale served as Chair of the Board of Governors of the CFL and currently serves as the Governor representing the Toronto Argonauts.
+From 2019 to 2022, Dale served as Chair of the Board of Governors of the CFL and currently serves as the Governor representing the Toronto Argonauts.
 Dale is actively involved in community and charitable organizations and is a Director and former Chair of Baycrest Health Sciences Baycrest. and a Honorary Trustee of the Hospital for Sick Children (Toronto).
 He has extensive experience on corporate boards, and currently sits on the Board of Directors of RioCan Real Estate Investment Trust and Roots Corporation.